Jawsen/Jawsen.github.io/index.md

 ## 🧠 Can We Predict Where You'll Get Fined?

-We trained a simple machine learning model to see if we could predict which neighborhoods are high-risk for tickets — just based on population and total fines.
-It actually did pretty well, hitting 87% accuracy.
-The chart below shows what the model focused on most.
+We trained a model to predict whether a neighborhood has a high fine rate or not, based on just two things: the total number of fines and population.
+The model was able to correctly classify neighborhoods about 87% of the time.

 We also grouped neighborhoods into 3 clusters based on their population and fine rates.
 This helps us spot patterns — like which areas have lots of people but relatively fewer fines, and which ones get hit harder per person.